GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

         The script will create a permon data set that will collect the above metrics at a 1 minute interval for 8 days.
 The dataset will automatically stop after 8 days of collection.
 To get the most accurate statistics, it would be good to have this collection run over the busiest time for the server.

-    b)  When the perfmon dataset completes or if you would like to execute the collection sooner, execute the following command and return the subsequent .zip file to Google.
+    b)  When the perfmon dataset completes or if you would like to execute the collection sooner, execute the following command from a command prompt session in "Administrator Mode" on the server you would like to collect data on and return the subsequent .zip file to Google.

         If a custom collection user was created in the above step:
             .\RunAssessment.bat -serverName [servername\instanceName] -username [collection user name] -password [collection user password]